TheAirship/NSEsus/README.md

 NSEsus is a very basic, very janky Shell script that emulates a vulnerability scanner by automating and reporting on the results of certain Nmap Scripting Engine (NSE) scripts.
 This is not meant to replace a proper vulnerability scanner in any way, but it may be helpful when a proper scanner can't be deployed.

 NSEsus checks for HTTP vulnerabilities on TCP 80, SMTP vulnerabilities on TCP 25, and SMB vulnerabilities on TCP 139 and 445.
+Nmap is required for this script to operate properly.

 ## Usage